NCGRP/hapxm/README.txt

 mach = path to "machines" file for the gnu parallel command --sshloginfile, forces distribution across nodes userrange = path to a file containing user-defined microhaploblock ranges of the form
-     "contig lesite resite lemh remh mhlength" where 'lesite' is left end of the target range in the genome, 'remh' is the right end of the microhaploblock locus, and 'mhlength' is the microhaploblock length (lesite and resite are unused by the algorithm so may be dummy values):
+     "contig lesite resite lemh remh mhlength" where 'lesite' is left end of the target range in the reference genome, 'remh' is the right end of the microhaploblock locus, and 'mhlength' is the microhaploblock length (lesite and resite are unused by the algorithm so may be dummy values, see also -db):
          51jcf7180007742276 11472 11472 11472 11474 3
          51jcf7180007742276 11493 11493 11491 11500 10

--db = debugging mode, save some internal data structures as files (may produce a lot of files) -ks = keep singletons, default behavior is to ignore microhaplotype singletons (occur in only 1 sequence)
+-db = debugging mode, save some internal data structures as files (may produce a lot of files).
+     Debug output files 'mhends[sorted,tiled].txt' are proper format for input using -u userrange -ks = keep singletons, default behavior is to ignore microhaplotype singletons (occur in only 1 sequence)

 Examples: hapxm.sh -b /share/space/reevesp/patellifolia/hapxtest/hapxsummary/bwamem/Hs1pro1l1.finalaln.bam \